Wriar/QuakeFocus-Pro/README.md

 | Basic UI & Map Controls       |  9/23/2020            |   5/57/2021             |
 | DmDATA Wave Monitor API | 8/1/2021 | IN PROGRESS
 | PLUM Type Forecasting | TBD | N/A

+### Open Source Licenses:

+Open source licenses can be found in the open source license folder, respective to their language.
+(LICENSE_E and LICENSE_J)